sebastianhuus/ConsoleDodgingGame/README.md

  Game about dodging stuff.

 You can play the game by using the arrow keys or WASD.
-The game initializes on execution, so you shouldn't resize the window.
+The game automatically sets window size on start; resizing window can eventually break something.

 Game executable found under Spill.
 Whole game takes about 200 mb due to being self contained with all c# libraries.